 This course can also be substituted for the Area 7 requirement.
-These credits count as elective credits and help to complete the requirements of Pamplin’s International Business Minor.
+These credits count as elective credits and help to complete the requirements of Pamplin’s International Business Minor and Business Leadership Minor.

 Students must write a journal or blog of their experiences.
 Keeping a journal and completing observations on cultural differences between the Dominican Republic and the US is required.
 Participation in all activities of the program is required.

-Estimated program fee is $1,550.
-The program fee covers airfare, lodging, and local transportation.
-Tuition is included in Spring semester for VT students.
+Estimated program fee is $1,500 which includes lodging and meals.
+Tuition is included in Spring semester for VT students enrolled full-time.
 Non-VT students must pay 3 credits tuition plus a $75 surcharge.
 Click here for a cost breakdown.

 University Tuition & Fees